 - 1. Implement the requirements of the Company Health and Safety Policy as delegated by the Managing Director.
 Liaise closely with the Managers and where appropriate Clients and Contractors on Health and Safety issues. - 2.
 Know the requirements of the Health and Safety at Work etc. Act 1974, the Management of Health and Safety at Work Regulations 1999 and all other relevant Regulations and Codes of Practice. - 3.
-In liaison with the Office Manager identify training needs and ensure that all personnel under your control are given adequate supervision and are provided with such information and training as is necessary to security their Health and Safety. - 4.
+In liaison with the Compliance Manager identify training needs of employees ensuring that all personnel under your control are given adequate supervision and provided with suitable information and training. - 4.
 Ensure that all road vehicle drivers are in possession of the appropriate driving licence and authority to drive company vehicles. - 5.
 Ensure that all statutory documentation, registers, test certificates, authorisations etc. are maintained and in date. - 6.
 Ensure arrangements are in place for communicating Health, Safety and Welfare information throughout the Company - 7.
 Ensure that risk assessments are carried out in all areas and that employees are made aware of hazards identified by risk assessment. - 8.
 Ensure that suitable Personal Protective Equipment (PPE) and clothing is provided where and when appropriate and that employees are given adequate instruction, information and training on its use, maintenance and storage that records of issue and maintenance are kept. - 9.
-Ensure that arrangements are in place for first aid and fire prevention and that sufficient equipment and trained personnel are available to deal with emergencies and maintain records. - 10.
-Investigate all accidents and dangerous occurrences and report all instances to the Directors ensure Accident Book is completed, promote action to preclude recurrence.
-Liaise with CQMS Ltd. - 11.
+Ensure that arrangements are in place for first aid and fire prevention and that sufficient equipment and trained personnel are available to deal with emergencies.
+Ensure records are maintained. - 10.
+Investigate all accidents and dangerous occurrences and report all instances to the Directors ensure Accident Book is completed, promote action to preclude recurrence. - 11.
 Ensure that all hazardous substances are correctly controlled, stored and handled and that the relevant product safety data sheets and COSHH Risk Assessments are available in the workplace. - 12.
-Ensure that good housekeeping and hygiene standards are maintained at all times and that suitable and sufficient welfare, washing and sanitary facilities are provided as required by the Workplace (Health, Safety and Welfare) Regulations 1992. - 13.
-Carry out regular fire prevention inspections in all areas of responsibility.
-Ensure there is no build up of flammable materials and obstruction of emergency escape routes and that fire fighting equipment is available and that there are adequately trained personnel to cover emergencies. - 14.
+Ensure that good housekeeping and hygiene standards are maintained at all times and that suitable and sufficient welfare facilities are available. - 13.
+Carry out regular fire prevention inspections in all areas of responsibility; ensure there is no build up of flammable materials and obstruction of emergency escape routes and that fire fighting equipment is available and that there are adequately trained personnel to cover emergencies. - 14.
 Ensure only authorised persons are permitted into the Warehouse areas. - 15.
-Reprimand any employees failing to comply with Company Policy. - 16.
-Set a personal example.
+Reprimand any employees failing to comply with Company Policy.

 - 1. Analyse appropriate monitoring data to assess the Environmental impact of our existing operations on a regular basis. - 2.
 Make available to employees, customers, the public and statutory authorities relevant information about the Company's activities that affect Health, Safety and the Environment. - 3.
-Operate and maintain road vehicles in a responsible manner providing the maximum practicable Environmental protection. - 4.
-Ensure only registered waste carriers are used to transport waste. - 5.
-Inform the Directors immediately of any spillage or discharge. - 6.
-Maintain the areas under control to the highest possible standard.
+Operate and maintain road vehicles in a responsible manner providing the maximum practicable Environmental protection.

+- 4. Ensure only registered waste carriers are used to transport waste. - 5.
+Inform the Directors immediately of any spillage or discharge.